 Juan Ding, OD, PhD,

-Department of Ophthalmology & Visual Sciences: As an optometrist and faculty member, Dr. Ding screens for diabetic eye diseases at the Diabetes Center of Excellence at the Ambulatory Care Center, as well as provides optometric services at the Eye Center including refraction, and comprehensive eye exams to adults and pediatric patients.
+Dept. of Ophthalmology & Visual Sciences: As an optometrist and faculty member, Dr. Ding screens for diabetic eye diseases and provides optometric services at the Eye Center including refraction, and comprehensive eye exams to both adults and pediatric patients.

 Faculty at the University of Massachusetts Medical School not only care for patients, but also conduct research, teach and train tomorrow’s physicians.
 Patients benefit from their leading-edge knowledge about eye disease and today’s most advanced treatments.